jstarry/solana-workshop-tw/step-2/README.md

 For this workshop, we will be creating SPL Token accounts to receive new tokens from the "Workshop Token" mint on the Solana Testnet cluster.
-SPL Token accounts can only hold tokens from one mint and so on Solana, users can own many SPL Token accounts.
-Each of the SPL Token accounts specifies the address which owns.
+SPL Token accounts can only hold tokens from one mint.
+On Solana, users can own many SPL Token accounts.
+Each SPL Token account specifies the address of the associated mint and the address of the account that owns it.

 ## Task 2A - Learn about accounts